Skip to Content

 What should I do if a fibroid is the cause of my prolonged period?

 Inform your doctor if you notice any of the fibroid symptoms.
-An abdominal ultrasound, MRI or hysteroscope can be used to visualize the fibroid.
+An abdominal ultrasound, MRI or hysteroscope can be used to visualize the fibroid and other causes of bleeding.

 How are fibroids treated?